 At North Carolina Wesleyan University, safety and security are integral to everyday campus life.
 Our students, faculty, and staff are our most valuable assets.
 An incoming Wesleyan family begins their education as soon as they arrive, with safety and security education being an essential part of their orientation.
-Parents of incoming students are offered briefings on helping them be safe by making good decisions.
-This student education continues during the semester with security tips, programs, modules, symposiums, and forums on alcohol and substance abuse, dating violence, bystander intervention, sexual harassment/assault, anonymous reporting of crimes, how to report a crime, and other instances of concern.
+Parents of incoming students are offered insight on helping their young Bishops stay safe by encouraging those new students to make good decisions.
+This student education continues during the semester with security tips, programs, modules, symposiums, and forums on safety, alcohol and substance abuse, dating violence, bystander intervention, sexual harassment/assault, anonymous reporting of crimes, how to report a crime, and other instances of concern.